 - In 1962, our father was commanding a Marine squadron in Thailand in the beginning days of the soon-to-be Vietnam war.
 Mom thought he would appreciate a song from his two youngest.
 Greg was already at West Point.
-So Matt and I sung “Moon River” into a tape recorder which we mailed; I was 11 and he was 5.
+So Matt and I sung “Moon River” into a tape recorder which we mailed; we were very young.
 Now the Steele boys are many things, but singers we’re not.
 It was truly horrific.
 When Dad came home from overseas, customs confiscated the tape as being both hazardous to the American way of life and dogs – Henry Mancini sued us as well.

 - In Pop Warner football, Matt was an unstoppable runner.
 Then his torso kept growing but his legs stopped.
 He had short legs and I tried to never let him forget that.

 - He was sentimental.
 Barbecuing for friends and family and preparing a feast was a huge deal.
 And then there were his holiday cheese balls.
 Quite good actually, but they could have been mortar for a brick wall to my way of thinking.
 Of course, I needed to share this masonry comment whenever people were in earshot.